dataeducator/healthy_heart/README.md

 # Business Understanding
 #### __Problem Statement:__
-In the realm of diagnostics, timely and accurate disease detection is crucial to improving patient health outcomes.
+In diagnostics, timely and accurate disease detection is crucial to improving patient health outcomes.
 Zephyr Healthcare recognizes the potential of machine learning techniques in achieving this goal.
 The challenge lies in developing a robust predictive model that harnesses the power of machine learning algorithms, including random forests, to predict heart disease, focusing on achieving high recall rates.

 #### __Stakeholder:__
 Zephyr Healthcare Solutions